Liverpool Ladies FC Club History

 Following a dramatic final day of the 2014 WSL season, the Reds managed to retain their title after beating Bristol Academy 3-0 with both Chelsea and Birmingham City failing to win as Matt Beard's side jumped from third to first.

-Liverpool Ladies also run a reserve side in the Premier League Reserve Mid/North Division One and a Centre of Excellence which has U9, U11, U13, U15 and U17 teams.
+Liverpool Ladies also run a development side in the FA WSL Development League and a Regional Talent Club which has U10, U12, U14, and U16 teams.